 National legislative measures must also follow these same principles in drafting their national implementing measures.

 Implementing International Agreements and Treaties

 treaties are agreements between two or more states.
 There is a need for the drafter of implementing legislation to evoke specific quality legislation from generally vague political statements.
-As opposed to MOU’s, treaties are ratified by the state and bear the weight of the law.
-Their entry into force is governed by the treaty itself or under the Vienna Convention Article 24(2).
+As opposed to MOUs, treaties are ratified by the state and bear the weight of the law.
+Their entry into force is governed by the treaty or the Vienna Convention Article 24(2).

 The Vienna Convention is the international law governing treaties.
 In the US, we have a dualistic approach, where a second step following ratification is required, and national implementing legislation accompanies the treaty.
 There are generally four methods of implementation:

 - Parallel legislation implementing but not referring to the agreement